agarwalishika/LSKExtractor/README.md

-# Language Specific Knowledge: Do Models Know Better in \textit{X} than in English?
+# Language Specific Knowledge: Do Models Know Better in X than in English?

 ![Overview of LSKExtractor](lsk_figure.png)